CHURCH OF THE BRETHREN NETWORK

 The short definition of Tunker or Dunker applies more properly to groups associated with the method of baptism through immersion.

-Church of the Brethren, 1451 Dundee Avenue, Elgin, IL 60120 The Brethren Church, 524 College, Avenue, Ashland, Ohio 44805 Old German Baptist Brethren ???
+Church Of The Brethren - 1451 Dundee Avenue, Elgin, IL 60120 The Brethren Church - 524 College, Avenue, Ashland, Ohio 44805 Old German Baptist Brethren ???
 Old Order German Baptist Church ???
 Dunkard Brethren ???
-Fellowship of Grace Brethren, PO Box 384, Winona Lake IN 46590 Conservative Grace Brethen Church International ???
+Fellowship Of Grace Brethren - PO Box 384, Winona Lake IN 46590 Conservative Grace Brethren Church International ???
+Covenant Brethren Church - 503 Morgantown Avenue, Fairmont, WV 26554

 Established 1708 near Schwarzenau, Germany, by Alexander Mack who founded a community of eight believers through adult baptism.
 They were heavily influenced by Pietism, and Anabaptist conventions from an earlier century.
 Schwarzenau Brethren often experienced religious persecution, and found refuge among Mennonites, an older persecuted Anabaptist group who had establish havens over many years, such as Krefeld (Germany) and Germantown (Pennsylvania).
 Brethren were also influenced by them, and many beliefs and practices remain similar into the modern era.
 Following a resurgence of persecution, splinter groups evolved and the Mack party emigrated in 1729 to Pennsylvania in the wake of co-worker Peter Becker’s earlier group in 1719.
 The first American congregation was founded near Germantown with adult baptisms on Christmas Day, 1723.
 Enjoying their new world freedom from religious persecution, Brethren gradually began spreading out from the Philadelphia area and established many new congregations.